BeechAgency/beech_notifications/README.md

 Everything is based on the `.BEECH_notifications` selector.
 All notifications are placed within the primary notifications container and then placed with CSS accordingly.
 The titles are always `.BEECH_notifications h5` and the body text is `.BEECH_notifications p`.
 Note `.BEECH_notification` (singular) will also work, but stick to the plural version.
 The specific notification selectors are as follows:

 - *Right corner* - `.BEECH_notifications .BEECH_notifications--right_corner`
+- *Right corner alt* - `.BEECH_notifications .BEECH_notifications--right_corner--alt`
 - *Top Bar* - `.BEECH_notifications .BEECH_notifications--top_bar`
 - *Toast (Bottom bar)* - `.BEECH_notifications .BEECH_notifications--toast`
 - *Popup* - `.BEECH_notifications .BEECH_notifications--popup_dialog`

 ## Changelog

+### 1.6 - Refactored the Public JS into a class for more extensibility.
+* Reworked the updater to avoid the weird bugs its been causing
+* Added the Large image right corner option.

 ### 1.5 - Refactored the Public JS into a class for more extensibility.
 * Added GA4 / GTM Tracking!